Go Back

 • 1 tsp asafoetida hing

-• 1 tablespoon split black gram urad dal
+• 1 tbsp split black gram urad dal

 • 3 dried red chilies